Justintime50/harvey/README.md

     LOG_LEVEL         The logging level used for the entire application.
 Default: INFO ALLOWED_BRANCHES  A comma separated list of branch names that are allowed to trigger deployments from a webhook event.
 Default: "main,master"
     PAGINATION_LIMIT  The number of records to return via API.
-Default: 20 DEPLOY_TIMEOUT    The number of seconds any given deploy can take before timing out.
-Default: 600 GIT_TIMEOUT       The number of seconds any given git operation can take before timing out.
-Default: 300 DEPLOY_ON_TAG     A boolean specifying if a tag pushed will trigger a deploy.
+Default: 20 OPERATION_TIMEOUT The number of seconds any given operation (git command, deploy pipeline) can take before timing out.
+Default: 300
+    DEPLOY_ON_TAG     A boolean specifying if a tag pushed will trigger a deploy.
 Default: True HARVEY_PATH       The path where Harvey will store projects, logs, and the SQLite databases.
 Default: ~/harvey SENTRY_URL        The URL authorized to receive sentry alerts.